 BENEFITS OF BRINGING YOUR DOG ON HOLIDAY

-- Save money on a dog sitter or kennels and don’t worry about having to cash in favours with friends to look after your pet.
+So, save money on a dog sitter or kennels and don’t worry about having to cash in favours with friends to look after your pet.

 DOG FRIENDLY BEACHES IN DEVON

 Braunton Burrows – This is one of the largest sand dune systems in the British Isles.
-At the heart of the North Devon Area of Outstanding Natural Beauty (AONB) it is a UNESCO designated Biosphere reserve.
-This is a wonderful place to walk your dogs, even when the car park is busy you can roam for miles and not see anyone.
+At the heart of the North Devon Area of Outstanding Natural Beauty (AONB), it is a UNESCO designated Biosphere reserve.
+This is a wonderful place to walk your dogs, even when the car park is busy, you can roam for miles and not see anyone.

 DOG FRIENDLY ACCOMMODATION IN CROYDE

-The dog friendly cottages at Croyde Bay have an additional laundry room, just for WaggyTails guests in case you need to wash some of those sandy clothes or muddy boots after a hike.
+The dog-friendly cottages at Croyde Bay have an additional laundry room, just for WaggyTails guests in case you need to wash some of those sandy clothes or muddy boots after a hike.

-WaggyTails lodges have 3 bedrooms – an en-suite master bedroom and two additional twin bedrooms, another family bathroom and a large open plan kitchen, dining and living space.
+WaggyTails lodges have 3 bedrooms – an ensuite master bedroom and two additional twin bedrooms, another family bathroom and a large open plan kitchen, dining and living space.
 Importantly, there are two areas for your four-legged friend to be outside – their own private fenced garden and three-metre outdoor decking, which has patio furniture too.

 BEST NORTH DEVON DOG WALKS